edrohan1/edx-documentation/en_us/shared/students/SFD_enrolling.rst

      on the payment confirmation page.

-   * If you enrolled in the course as an honor code learner, select **Upgrade to Verified Track** next to the course on your dashboard.
+   * If you enrolled in the course as an honor code learner, select **Upgrade to Verified Track** for the course on your dashboard.

    * If you enrolled as a verified learner and submitted payment but did not verify your identity, select **Verify Now** next to the course